federicodangelo/SpaceExplorationGame/docs/ARCHITECTURE.md

 Base avatar weapon damage is 10.
 Total damage = base + equipped weapon's `WeaponDamage` bonus.

 **Avatar Health**: Persistent across planet visits.
 Base 100 HP + `Armor` stat from equipped avatar suit.
 Stored in `PlayerData.AvatarHealth` / `AvatarMaxHealth`.
-Health is synced from the ECS `Health` component back to `PlayerData` each frame and saved on state exit.
+Health is synced from the ECS `Health` component back to `PlayerData` each frame and persisted when the player is removed from the simulation (via `DestroyPlayerEntity` hook).

 **Surface Loot Drops**: Destroyed enemies drop credits (fauna: 10–40, bandits: 20–80) with chances for resource drops (30–40%).
 Bandits have a small chance (5%) to drop equipment parts.

 **Avatar Death**: When HP reaches zero:
-- 2.5-second death screen with "YOU DIED" and "RETURNING TO ORBIT..."
+- 2.5-second death screen with "YOU DIED" and "RESPAWNING..."
 - Lose 10% of credits
-- Return to the solar system with full avatar health restored
+- Respawn near the landed ship at full avatar health (vehicle auto-stowed)
+- All input except menu-back is blocked while dead

 **Surface Combat HUD**: Avatar HP bar at bottom-left, floating damage numbers, explosion effects, combat loot messages.
 Enemy health bars above each enemy.
 Enemy dots on the minimap (red = fauna, orange = bandits).